LimaoC/super-resolution-for-satellite-imagery/README.md

 # stat3007-project
 STAT3007 2024 Semester 1 Group Project

-## Setting up environment
+## Setting up the environment
-*Note you may need to substitue "python" with "python3" or "py" in the following commands depending on installation*
+*Note you may need to substitue "python" with "python3" or "py" in the following commands depending on your Python installation*

 After cloning the repo navigate to its location, for example
 ```bash